-by Jessica Dreiling, Consultant, Integrated Insight
+by Jessica Dreiling, Senior Consultant, Integrated Insight

 While Germany and the United Kingdom are showing pent-up restaurant demand as bookings have already returned to pre-COVID levels after reopening, it is uncertain how the U.S. market will respond.
 There is a lot for restaurant owners to consider regarding space optimization, cost savings, and safety requirements when reopening for dine-in guests, but it is also important for them to reassess marketing strategies with the new 2020 conditions.

 Proactive marketing can be an effective tool for restaurants, but with limited cash flow, how should restaurants be advertising, and how should marketing priorities change?

 Here are 5 Cost-Effective Marketing Strategies that Restaurants Can Implement to Increase Foot Traffic:

 Today, more than ever, when choosing where and what to eat, safety is paramount.
 In fact, search interest for “is food delivery safe” has increased 650% across the U.S. since the beginning of March.
 Reassuring customers that you understand the concerns for safety and are taking important steps to address the current situation is key.

 In addition, a research study by Market Force Information shows that 80% of consumers will be visiting brands that they trust.1 In order to re-establish trust with customers, restaurants will need to look for ways to communicate that they’re taking health and safety seriously.

 Communicating the new operational procedures through organic social channels will help customers feel comfortable.
 However, restaurant operators should focus less on talking about the frequency of cleaning since customers may feel that should have been the standard pre-COVID.
 Rather, talking about contactless payment, mobile menu ordering, virtual wait lines, and table spacing is a better option.